cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 `dbdm SUMMARIZE -c Metagenomes`

+Note that we can omit the `-c Metagenomes` if we are working in a directory that has no other **BioMetaDB** projects.

+`dbdm SUMMARIZE`

 <pre><code>SUMMARIZE:	View summary of all tables in database
  Project root directory:	Metagenomes
  Name of database:		Metagenomes.db